GXtechnic/Documentation/Team_Documents/Network Statement.md

               * **Public Security Group** - Configured on the Public Subnet

-              * **Private Security Group**
+              * **Private Security Group** - Configured on the Private Subnet

          2. "Private Subnets" (1) - Our private subnets will comprise the Globex Internal Network Infrastrucutre (GINI).
 This network is where the heart of Globex will operate.

-            *  These private subnets will be further broken down to the Business Unit Level
+            *  These private subnets can be further broken down to the Business Unit (BU) Level

-            * Organization Units or Departments within Business Units can be segmented via VLAN
+               * Within Business Units, Organizational Units (OUs) may be further segmented into ***Virtual Local Area Networks (VLANs).***

-      * Globex Internet Gateway (Globex IGW)
-      * Endpoints in GX Public subnet
+      * **Endpoints in Globex's Public Subnets**
+         * As stated before, endpoints in the Public Subnet area are likely to be Functional Servers (e.g. web servers, file servers, redundant servers, etc.), but the endpoints here could also be proxies, or remote Globex users connecting through the **Virtural Private Gateway**.
+Resources here can be further subnetted to support sandboxes, quarantine zones for incident response, and even guest access to Internet (in waiting rooms, lobbies, etc.)

-      * Endpoints in GX Private subnet
+      * **Endpoints in Globex's Private Subnets**
+        * Most of Globex's on-premise workstations will be located here.
+Further subnetting may host closed-circuit resources, executive-level access, Company Intranet, and more.

   2. Existing Logical Network Element Details (Globex)